 If you are working to a tight budget, there are a range of ways to reduce costs and still create a personalised and special funeral.
 Here is our advice on arranging a funeral on a budget.

 Reduce send-off expenses

 The send-off - the little extras that make a funeral service special, like flowers or service cards - can quickly become one of the most expensive elements of funeral arrangements.
 If you’re funeral planning on a budget, this can be an effective method of keeping costs low.
-Perhaps your loved one was a keen gardener, and so beautiful flower arrangements are the most important part of the service.
-Or perhaps catering at the wake is less important as your loved one would have preferred a smaller celebration with close family at home.
+Perhaps your loved one was a keen gardener, so why not plant a tree in the honour or grab a beautiful bunch from the garden if that is possible..
+Or perhaps keeping the wake at home rather than using an outside venue, your loved one may have preferred a smaller celebration with close family at home.
 By prioritising certain elements according to your loved one’s preferences, and your family’s traditions, you can reduce expenses without compromising on the quality of the day.

 This is a slightly more unconventional option for funeral planning on a budget, but many families who struggle to raise the funds for their loved one’s funeral are turning to crowdfunding campaigns online via sites like Just Giving or Go Fund Me.
 By inviting friends or family to chip in, the funeral can be a community-led celebration of your loved one’s life - funded by everybody who loved them.

 Compare different funeral directors